The purpose of the renderer function is to take a list of image files and

 It is possible to create your own renderer function providing that it

-matches the required signature (frames
+matches the required signature (frames and fps argument).
+The return

 value of your provided function will be the return value ultimately given by